newlinedotco/awesome-fullstack-tutorials/angular/viewchild-post/README.md

 - How To Use ViewChild
 - Conclusion

 ## Why Use ViewChild?

-We'll use ViewChild instead of @Output and event emitter to allow a parent component to access the child component's content. this comes in handy when we want to keep track of data that rely on one another, such as statuses.
+ViewChild allows a parent component to access a child component's content.
+This is handy when we want to call a child component's function or reference its properties.

 ## What Is ViewChild?

 ViewChild is a property decorator.
 It is a class or a class member (an attribute or a method) that configures (decorates) a view query.

 ## How Is ViewChild Structured?

 To use the ViewChild one must understand ViewChild.
 Here is a code snippet to help us break down the decorator's basic structure.

 ```typescript